andypowe11/AWS-Docker-Swarm-with-Consul/README.md

-# AWS Docker Swarm with Consul backend
+# AWS Docker Swarm with Consul directory
 A CloudFormation template to build an Amazon Linux-based Docker Swarm on AWS, using Consul as the backend directory service